-Although he studied art history at Courtauld Institute, he decided to leave behind that career to write.
-After writing several books on art, he published Andalucía, the first of many books dedicated to this region of Spain.
+Although he studied art history at Courtauld Institute, he decided to leave behind that career to become a full-time writer.
+After writing several books on art, he wrote a book on Andalucía, the first of many books dedicated to this region of Spain.
 He later took up residence in a small town called Frailes in the province of Jaén, the subject of The Factory of Light: Tales From My Andalucian Village, an account of his first five years in this village of two thousand people.

-In 2003, he published Ghost Train Trough the Andes, a tale of his journey through Chile and Bolivia, recreating his grandparents’ love story on a train trip across the Andes, between Antofagasta and Potosí.
+In 2003, he wrote Ghost Train Through the Andes, a tale of his journey through Chile and Bolivia, on the train track on which his grandfather worked between Antofagasta and Potosí and on to Cochabamba.

-Today, Jacobs is a global benchmark when it comes to travel writing and his work is a staple of travel writing canons.
-Michael Jacobs passed away in London on January 11, 2014, leaving behind an unmatched and evocative legacy.
+Today, Jacobs is a global benchmark when it comes to travel writing and his work is well-established in travel writing canons.
+Michael Jacobs died in London on January 11, 2014, leaving behind an unmatched and evocative legacy.

 » Selected bibliography